Unofficial Draft

 If a mapping and a dynamic target have the same data source, this mapping MAY refer to the generated targets by the unique key of that dynamic target.

-If a dynamic target is only used in mappings with the same source as this dynamic targets, the key id
+If a dynamic target is only used in mappings with the same source as this dynamic targets, the key id is optional for this dynamic target.

-has the same data source as the dynamic target lt_persons
+In the following example the mapping tm_people has the same data source as the dynamic target lt_persons,

-has a different data source.
+while the mapping tm_friends has a different data source.

-can export data to the targets generated by the dynamic target lt_persons
+The mapping tm_friends can export data to the targets generated by the dynamic target lt_persons, by generating matching identifiers for the generated targets.

-key, because it is only used in mappings with the same data source as the dynamic target.
+In the following example the dynamic target lt_persons doesn't need an explicit id key, because it is only used in mappings with the same data source as the dynamic target.

 Referenced in: